 Healthy and refreshing seaweed salad recipe.
-Served with cherry tomato over green leaf lettuce and drizzled with miso dressing, this vibrant salad is a delicious change to the usual salads at your dinner table.
+Served with cherry tomato over green leaf lettuce and miso dressing, this vibrant salad is a delicious change to your usual salads.

 Surrounded by the ocean, we eat all kinds of seaweeds in Japan.
-These sea vegetables are used extensively in Japanese cuisine for their health properties and deep unique flavors.
+Japanese cuisine uses sea vegetables extensively for their health properties and unique flavors.
 The diversity of seaweed is just as vast as the ocean.
 Some of the more familiar varieties include nori, which is used for sushi and onigiri rice balls, kombu for dashi broth, and wakame for miso soup and salad.

-Little did I know seaweed is considered a “strange food” until I came to the US, so I was surprised to receive many requests for a Seaweed Salad recipe from readers around the globe (You may want to read this post about the health benefits of seaweed on my site).
+Little did I know seaweed is considered a “strange food” until I came to the U.S. So I was surprised to receive many requests for a Seaweed Salad recipe from readers around the globe (read this post about the health benefits of seaweed).

-It was wonderful to know that there are more people who enjoy eating seaweed than I had thought.
-When you asked me for a “Seaweed Salad“, it’s possible you were looking for the type of seaweed salad below, which is commonly served at Japanese sushi restaurants in the U.S.
+It was wonderful to know that more people enjoy eating seaweed than I had thought.
+When you asked me for “Seaweed Salad,” perhaps you were looking for the seaweed salad below, commonly served at Japanese sushi restaurants in the U.S.

 The salad is a little bit spicy but overall quite sweet and crunchy.
-However, this particular seaweed salad does NOT actually exist in Japan.
-Since it’s been a while since I live in the US, I asked my friends in Japan to confirm.
+However, this particular seaweed salad does NOT exist in Japan.
+Since it’s been a while since I lived in the U.S., I asked my friends in Japan to confirm.

-Out of curiosity, I looked up what the salad is made of.
+Out of curiosity, I looked up what the salad was made of.
 Besides a mixture of seaweed, seaweed stem (Kuki wakame), and seaweed sprout (Mekabu), there were some ingredients that I had not expected.
-They include artificially dyed agar (a type of seaweed-based gelatin), MSG, and high fructose corn syrup.
+They include artificially dyed agar (seaweed-based gelatin), MSG, and high fructose corn syrup.
 I asked the workers at sushi restaurants how they make the salad from scratch, and to my surprise, they all said they actually purchase the seaweed salad pre-made.

 Needless to say, I didn’t make the copycat version.
 But instead, I wanted to share the traditional style of seaweed salad that we eat in Japan.
-It’s a lot healthier and even more delicious than the seaweed salad from restaurants.
+It’s healthier and even more delicious than the restaurant’s seaweed salad.

-For this recipe, I used dried seaweed salad mix purchased at my local Japanese grocery store.
+I used dried seaweed salad mix purchased at my local Japanese grocery store.
 A well-stocked Asian grocery store should carry them as well.
-The seaweed mixture is very easy to use, you just need to soak them in cold water for a few minutes to soften and then drain well before tossing with dressing.
-There are many kinds of dressing that would go well with the salad such as this homemade Sesame Dressing.
-Today I made our favorite Miso Dressing which is packed with umami!
+The seaweed mixture is straightforward to use.
+Soak them in cold water for a few minutes to soften and drain well before tossing them with dressing.
+Many kinds of dressing would go well with the salad, such as this homemade Sesame Dressing.
+I made our favorite Miso Dressing, which is packed with umami!

-In case you can’t find the dried seaweed salad mix, you can use a more widely available wakame seaweed (the kind you see in miso soup) as a substitution.
-Soak wakame until tender and drain completely, toss it with thinly shredded cucumber and some cherry tomatoes, and you will have a vibrant, refreshing seaweed salad to enjoy.
+If you can’t find the mix, substitute it with wakame seaweed (the kind you see in miso soup).
+Soak wakame until tender, drain thoroughly, toss it with thinly shredded cucumber and cherry tomatoes.

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.